CODE OF CIVIL PROCEDURE IN MALAYSIA

 Serving papers to the central authority of Malaysia can be a complex process, especially for our international litigants.
 In Malaysia, the Central Authority for Service of Foreign Process is the Ministry of Foreign Affairs.
 When serving papers internationally, Undisputed Legal always respects the rules and procedures of the receiving country, including those established by the Hague Service Convention or other international treaties.
 A verified authentic Malay or English translation of any foreign papers necessary for service that is not written in Malay or English must be provided.

 Witnesses may be examined before the registrar of a Malaysian court or before any other person the applicant for the order deems appropriate and proper.
-The witness will be interrogated, cross-examined, and re-examined just as they would be at a trial unless the judge rules otherwise.
+The witnesses will be interrogated, cross-examined, and re-examined just as they would be at a trial unless the judge rules otherwise.
 For use outside of the High Court's jurisdiction, the examiner will forward the witness's deposition to the registrar, who will subsequently issue a certificate to be sealed by the High Court.
 Following this, the registrar will provide this certificate to the authorized individual for onward submission to the foreign court or tribunal.

 THE HAGUE CONVENTION AND MALAYSIA